Course Syllabus

 Reading: During each class, we will discuss two papers.
 You should read these two papers before the class, making sure to understand the key ideas, designs, findings, and conclusions.

-Review: Prepare a one-page review for one of the papers based on your choice.
-(You should read both papers though.)
-Summarize the main ideas, arguments, your own reflections, and any questions that you have.
-This review needs to be submitted before the class.
-You are allowed to miss at most 5 reviews without receiving penalty.
+Survey: Fill out the survey for the papers of that class.
+The survey needs to be submitted before the class.
+You are allowed to miss at most 5 surveys without receiving penalty.

-AI-tool policy for paper reviews: While we acknowledge the convenience of AI writing assistants like ChatGPT in the academic domain, it is crucial for students to cultivate their critical thinking and writing skills.
-The review should reflect your own experience and insight into the content.
-Students may use AI tools for brainstorming initial ideas or checking grammar errors, but the final reviews submitted must be authored by the student.
-Students are expected to elaborate their reviews in the class.
+AI-tool policy for paper surveys: While we acknowledge the convenience of AI writing assistants like ChatGPT in the academic domain, it is crucial for students to cultivate their critical thinking and writing skills.
+The response to survey questions should reflect your own experience and insight into the content.
+Students may use AI tools for brainstorming initial ideas or checking grammar errors, but the surveys submitted must be authored by the student.
+Students are expected to elaborate their survey responses in the class.

 Presentation